monicapetrangeli/Data-Analytics-with-R/README.md

 ## Challenge 2
 This repository also contains the solution for Challenge 2 completed by Team 6 as part of the Data Analytics with R course.
 This challenge involved more advanced analytical techniques and further data exploration, focusing on a structured, reproducible workflow in R using R Markdown.
-⚠️ Note: To replicate the analysis, make sure to use the dataframe provided in the repository under the name airbnb_clean
+⚠️ Note: To replicate the analysis, make sure to use the dataframe provided in the repository under the name airbnb_clean.csv

 ### 📂 Contents:
 - Comprehensive data preprocessing and cleaning